smashdevcode/getting-started-with-aspnet-core/presentation.md

 Send the project back to Windows for the dev to use VS to complete the API implementation Show how to use JavaScript services to run a Node.js service on the server Deploy the project to Azure Web App?

+Show how to create a project on the Mac
+  Show using the `dotnet` CLI
+    Limited templates at this point
+  Show using Yeoman
+    More options exist here

 Let's remind ourselves what an ASP.NET 4.6 project looks like Poll the audience...